 - When all the ingredients are well integrated and the breadcrumbs have taken a little color, without becoming too brown, remove from the heat and serve.

-- Make sure that the bread you use does not contain anything of animal origin, such as butter, milk, eggs and / or mono and diglycerides of fatty acids of animal origin (e471).
+- Make sure that the bread you use does not carry anything of animal origin, such as butter, milk, eggs and / or mono and diglycerides of animal-derived fatty acids (e471).

-- If you want, you can add a bit of chorizo flavored meat to the crumbs to create an even more intense flavor.
+- If you want, you can add a little chorizo flavor to the crumbs to create an even more intense flavor.

 If you have any questions, you can leave it to us in the comments.
 And if you dare and want to show your creations to the world, do not hesitate to label us, we will love to see them through the networks!